 When you’re able to focus on one thing and give it your full attention, you’ll be surprised at how much more quickly and easily you’re able to get it done.

-So if you’re feeling scattered and like you’re not getting anything done, try setting priorities and focusing on one task at a time.
+So if you’re feeling scattered and like you’re not getting anything done, try setting priorities and focusing on one task (tip: consider starting with the hardest tasks first) at a time.

 You’ll be amazed at how much more productive you can be.

 3. Take breaks and make time for yourself

 When you’re trying to be productive, it’s important to take regular breaks and make time for yourself.

 If you try to work nonstop, you’ll quickly become burnt out and less productive.

 Instead, take regular breaks every few hours throughout the day to rejuvenate yourself.